zdleaf/NLP-Classification/README.md

 Please see the INSTRUCTIONS document and code comments for more detailed instructions on how to run the IPython notebook and associated code.

+NB: The training and test data has been removed from this repo as it is not licensed for general release

 Pre-Processing The Data
 =======================